AdobeDocs/experience-manager-screens.en/help/user-guide/smartsync.md

 ---
 title: Transitioning from ContentSync to SmartSync
-seo-title: Transitioning from ContentSync to SmartSync
-description: Follow this page to learn about SmartSync feature and how you can transition from ContentSync to SmartSync.
+description: Learn more about that SmartSync feature and how you can transition from ContentSync to SmartSync.
-seo-description: Follow this page to learn about SmartSync feature and how you can transition from ContentSync to SmartSync.
-uuid: c0619b56-1f6f-465a-a428-6df28e40b555
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS
 topic-tags: administering
 content-type: reference
-discoiquuid: 822dfbc1-3584-4509-a35c-1d68e5f84509
 docset: aem65
 feature: Administering Screens
 role: Admin